tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-14-ventrilio.md

 ![](/images/ventrilio03.png)

-To move 'the smart Turk' around we will use this robot arm with a custom mad mechanism to manipulate mouth and ears of Ventrilio.
+To move 'the smart Turk' around we will use this robot arm with a custom made mechanism to manipulate its mouth and eyes.
 ![](/images/ventrilio-dobot.jpg)

 ![](/images/ventrilioDummy.png)